UniverseSquared/wttr.el/README.md

 ## Usage

 To get the weather in a city, do `M-x wttr RET`.
+To get the moon phase, do `M-x wttr-moon RET`.

 ## Configuration